UrszulaCzerwinska/DeconICA/docs/Icasso.md

 ### What is fastICA?

-Independent Components Analysis (ICA) is a Blind Source Separation (BSS) technique that aims to sparate sources maximising non-gaussianity (or minimising mutual information) of sources and therfore defining independent (or the most idependent possible) components.
+Independent Components Analysis (ICA) is a Blind Source Separation (BSS) technique that aims to separate sources maximizing non-gaussianity (or minimising mutual information) of sources and therefore defining independent (or the most independent possible) components.

 There exist many different implementations of ICA algorithm: Second Order Blind Identification (SOBI), Hyvarinen’s fixed-point algorithm (FastICA), logistic Infomax (Infomax) and Joint Approximation Diagonalization of Eigenmatrices (JADE).